A Homogenization Approach for Gradient-Dominated Stochastic Optimization: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we evaluate the performance of the proposed SHSODM in the reinforcement learning setting and compare it with SCRN \citep{masiha2022stochastic} and TRPO~\citep{schulman2015trust}.
-In reinforcement learning, the interaction between the agent and the environment is often described by an infinite-horizon, discounted Markov decision process (MDP).
-We leave the brief introduction of MDP in the supplementary material.
+In this section, we evaluate the empirical performance of our SHSODM in the context of RL, which serves as a standard scenario for gradient-dominated stochastic optimization \citep{masiha2022stochastic}.
+In RL, the interaction between the agent and the environment is often described by an infinite-horizon, discounted Markov decision process (MDP), and the agent aims to maximize the discounted cumulative reward.
+Due to the page limit, we leave the brief introduction of MDP in the Appendix.
+It can be shown under some standard assumptions that the objective function of MDP has the gradient dominance property with $\alpha = 1$.

+We compare our SHSODM with different algorithms, including SCRN~\citep{masiha2022stochastic}, TRPO~\citep{schulman2015trust} and VPG~\citep{williams1992simple}.
+In the Appendix, we further provide the experiments that compare SHSODM with PPO~\citep{schulman2017proximal}.
 As mentioned before, SCRN is a second-order method that harbors the best-known sample complexity for gradient-dominated stochastic optimization.
-TRPO, or its variant PPO~\citep{schulman2017proximal} is among the most important workhorses behind deep reinforcement learning and enjoy empirical success.
-We also consider VPG (Vanilla Policy Gradient), such as REINFORCE~\citep{williams1992simple}, as the baseline method.
+TRPO, and its variants of PPO, are among the most important workhorses behind deep RL and enjoy empirical success.
+Practically speaking, TRPO can be seen as a ``second-order'' method, since it uses the second-order information of the constraints to update the policy.
+The first-order method VPG is included to serve as a benchmark and validate our theoretical analysis, which is a common practice in the literature \citep{tripuraneni2018stochastic, kohler2017sub, zhou2018convergence}.
+We implement SHSODM by using garage library \citep{garage} written with PyTorch \citep{paszke2019pytorch}, which also provides the implementation of TRPO and VPG.
+For SCRN, we use the open-source code offered by \cite{masiha2022stochastic}.